efazHossain/NYC-Taxi-Fare-Prediction/README.md

 ## Overview

 * Challenge Link: https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction
-  * **Definition of the tasks / challenge**  The task at hand is to predict the fare amount for a taxi ride in New York City, with machine learning techniques from the Keras models.
+  * **Definition of the tasks / challenge**:  The task at hand is to predict the fare amount for a taxi ride in New York City, with machine learning techniques from the Keras models.
-  * **Your approach** The approach in this repository formulates the problem as a deep learning training model.
+  * **My approach**: The approach in this repository formulates the problem as a deep learning training model.
 Using the Sequential/Dense models from the Keras model, we ran 25 epochs on the data set.
-  * **Summary of the performance achieved** Our best model was able to predict the taxi fare price within 5%, 90% of the time.
+  * **Summary of the performance achieved**: Our best model was able to predict the taxi fare price within 5%, 90% of the time.
 At the current time of writing, the best performance on Kaggle of this metric is 4.08%.

 ## Summary of Workdone